queize/QuiezeLeetCode/README.md

 # QuiezeLeetCode
-It is my solutions LeetCode's problems
+In this repository you can watch to my solutions of LeetCode's problems